 National insurance or National insurance contributions (NIC) is a tax in the UK which both employees and employers pay.
 You must pay it if you fall under certain conditions, though, you can also make it voluntarily — to lay the ground for future benefits.
 The sum you are to pay depends on the class you qualify for and how much you earn.
 You pay NIC to get access to some state benefits, including retirement pensions.
+In this article we look into NIC in detail, but if you still need help after reading it, we can offer our accounting services.

 Who pays national insurance contributions?